MicrosoftDocs/azure-docs/articles/active-directory/external-identities/customers/concept-authentication-methods-customers.md

    :::image type="content" source="media/concept-authentication-methods-customers/email-passcode-sign-in.png" alt-text="Screenshots of the email with one-time passcode sign-in screens." border="false":::

 > [!NOTE]
 > If you want to enable [multifactor authentication (MFA)](how-to-multifactor-authentication-customers.md), set your local account authentication method to **Email with password**.
-If you set your local account option to **Email with one-time passcode**, customers who use this method won't be able to sign in because the one-time passcode is already their first-factor sign-in method andcan't be used as a second factor.
+If you set your local account option to **Email with one-time passcode**, customers who use this method won't be able to sign in because the one-time passcode is already their first-factor sign-in method and can't be used as a second factor.
 Currently, other verification methods aren't available for customer scenarios.

 When you [create a sign-up and sign-in user flow](how-to-user-flow-sign-up-sign-in-customers.md#create-and-customize-a-user-flow), **Email one-time passcode** is one of the local account options.